-Registration will be in the Main Lodge at Mad River Resort from 8:00-9:00.
-Slopestyle event will begin at 10:00.
-Rail Jam event will begin after course is Set.
+Registration will be in the Main Lodge at Alpine Valley from 8:00-9:00.
+We will meet in the basement.
+Slalom and Giant Slalom events will begin at 10:00.
 See everyone Sunday

 Click On Team App to download from App Store or Google play